 One hundred and five years later, their scones are still sold at state fairs.

 In 2015, at the Washington State Fair, in the same grandstand booth, 1.6 million scones, piping hot, dripping in honey butter, and layered with freshly made raspberry jam.

 On Sept.
 15, 2011, they sold their 100th millionth scone, from the very same location — the Washington State Fair in Puyallup — where it all began.
 On average, 1.5 million scones are sold each year.

 A spectacular story of innovation, hard work, and American opportunity.
 The Fisher company would go on to purchase media outlets, eventually owning 20 television and numerous radio stations, forming Fisher Communications, in the beginning, to promote their flour.
 Fisher would be sold to Sinclair in 2013 for $373 million.

 And the Mill?
 It still stands as a testament to commerce and ingenuity, a beacon still dominating the landscape of Harbor Island where it all began more than a hundred years ago.

-But it isn’t where the story ends.
-In fact, it has no ending.
-At least not a happy one.
 Today, the Mill is but an eerie tomb, abandoned, a sprawling catacomb of another day, an era gone by.
 A structure that stands like a museum, frozen in time.
 A building now owned by King County and left to wither and waste away.
 A facility rumored to be designated as a solid waste disposal.